dsc-courses/dsc80-2026-wi/proj04/index.md

   - jekyll-remote-theme # add this line to the plugins list if you already have one
 ```

-Note that you're free to use any Jekyll theme, not just the ones that appear [here](https://pages.github.com/themes/).
-You are required to choose _some_ theme other than the default, though.
-See more details about themes [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll).

 ### Step 3: Embedding Content

 Now comes the interesting part – actually including content in your site.
-The [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) contains tips on how to format text and other page components in Markdown (and if you'd benefit by seeing an example, you could always look at the Markdown source of [this very page](https://raw.githubusercontent.com/dsc-courses/dsc80-2025-sp/gh-pages/proj04/index.md) – meta!).
+This [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) contains tips on how to format text and other page components in Markdown (and if you'd benefit by seeing an example, you could always look at the Markdown source of [this very page](https://raw.githubusercontent.com/dsc-courses/dsc80-2026-wi/gh-pages/proj04/index.md) – meta!).

 What will be a bit trickier is embedding `plotly` plots in your site so that they are interactive.
 Note that you are **required** to do this, you cannot simply take screenshots of plots from your notebooks and embed them in your site.
 Here's how to embed a `plotly` plot directly in your site.

 1. First, you'll need to convert your plot to HTML.
 If `fig` is a `plotly` `Figure` object (for instance, the result of calling `px.express`, `go.Figure`, or `.plot` when `pd.options.plotting.backend = "plotly"` has been run), then the method `fig.write_html` saves the plot as HTML to a file.
 Call it using `fig.write_html('file-name.html', include_plotlyjs='cdn')`.
    - Change `'file-name.html'` to the path where you'd like to initially save your plot.
    - `include_plotlyjs='cdn'` tells `write_html` to load the source code for the `plotly` library from a server, rather than including the entire source code in your HTML file.
 This drastically reduces the size of the resulting HTML file, keeping your repo size down.
-1. Move the `.html` file(s) you've created into a folder in your website repo called `assets` (or something similar).
+1. Move the `.html` file(s) you've created into a folder in your website repo called `assets`.
-   - Depending on where your template notebook is saved, you could combine this step with the step above by calling `fig.write_html` with the correct path (e.g. `fig.write_html('../league-match-analysis/assets/matches-per-year.html')).
+   - Depending on where your template notebook is saved, you could combine this step with the step above by calling `fig.write_html` with the correct path (e.g. `fig.write_html("../league-match-analysis/assets/matches-per-year.html")`).
 1. In `README.md`, embed your plot using the following syntax:

 ```html